-There are, however, a few lingering questions concerning what will be available at launch.
+There are also a few lingering questions concerning what will be available at launch.
 In their press release for the trailer, DICE hinted at a TBA game mode set to be revealed at EA Play Live on July 22.
 While they aren’t giving away any major details right now, they are calling it a “love letter to Battlefield fans” and saying that “long-time players will feel right at home.”

 Battlefield has always been a massive game.
 Battlefield 2042 will be even bigger.
 EA DICE has continually pushed the limits of the consoles it releases on and will continue to on PlayStation 5 and Xbox Series X|S. Gaming PCs will be able to handle the full scale of Battlefield 2042 as well.